I believe knockout roses are overrated. There, I said it! I may be in the minority, but hear me out.

 Let me begin by stating right away that while I am not a fan, I can appreciate why people may be drawn to the Knockout rose.
 Poking around the internet on gardening forums and blogs, the majority of gardeners overwhelmingly give Knockout roses a big thumbs up, so I’m well aware I am in the minority.
 Please don’t hate me!
 This is my experience and opinion with three knockout rose bushes that I have been growing for the past six or seven years—okay, now just two bushes because I killed one (on purpose).
 I will also lay out some reasons why I believe the Knockout rose is over-rated.

 William Radler—a landscape architect from Milwaukee and lifelong rose enthusiast—looked for ways to develop a rose that was resistant to disease, like the dreaded black spot, and was hardy and easy to grow.
 Radler worked tirelessly for years through much trial and error.
 In 2000, the Knockout Rose was introduced to the world with a red shrub rose that was touted as winter-hardy, disease-resistant, long-blooming, and self-cleaning.
 Despite the fact that the Knockout rose was fragrance free, it quickly took off.

 Over the next decade, different colors and varieties, such as climbers, were added to satisfy those with a penchant for an easy peasy rose.
-The Knockout rose is currently the number one selling rose in the U.S.
+The Knockout rose is currently the top-selling rose in the US.

 Jumping on the Knockout Bandwagon